denten-books/plain-text/3-projection.md

 >
 >Insight remains handmade [@marche_literature_2012].

-In other words, digital artifacts fall under suspicion for smoothing out not for striating difference and thereby for betraying some essential, wonderfully messy property of being human.
+In this vision, digital artifacts now fall under suspicion for smoothing out difference and thereby for betraying some essential, wonderfully messy property of being human.

 Stanley Fish, another prominent critic of the digital humanities, writes in a similar vein.
 The traditional humanities for Fish exist within the "linear, temporal medium in the context of which knowledge is discrete, partial and situated---knowledge at this time and this place experienced by this limited being."
 By contrast, the digital humanities imagine a "steady yet dynamic state where there is movement and change, but no center, no beginning and end, just all middle."
 The digital vision is meant to deliver us from linearity and from time itself, Fish argues [@fish_digital_2012].
 For Fish, the digital fails because it does not offer *enough* difference:

 > Delivered from linearity, from time-bound, sharply delineated meanings, from
 > mortality, from death, everyone, no longer a one, will revel in and